fanfank/alfred-deepseek/README.md

 Don't forget to add DeepSeek to fallback search!
 ![Fallback Search](./about/fallback_search.png)

+### 🔍 Troubleshooting
+1. If you encounter the error "Task not found ......", just click "Automation Task" icon and follow the instructions to install it.

 __NOTE: this project is based on [openai-workflow](https://github.com/alfredapp/openai-workflow) and modified by fanfank, additional features are added, like reasoning content displaying and switching between models, etc.__

 ---